magento/devdocs/guides/v2.1/cloud/live/sens-data-initial.md

 {% include cloud/sens-data-create-config-local.md %}

-The following snippet from `config.local.php` show an example of changing the default locale to `en_GB` and changing file optimization settings:
+The following snippet from `config.local.php` show an example of changing the default locale to `en_GB` and changing static file optimization settings:

 <pre class="no-copy">
  'general' =>